charlesnchr/minimal-deep-research/README.md

-# Deep Researcher
+# Minimal Deep Research

-A command-line tool for performing deep research on a topic using a large language model (LLM) and web search APIs.
+A minimal Gemini/OpenAI-inspired implementation of Deep Research using structured outputs with LangChain, an LLM provider, and a web search API.

+Any OpenAI-compatible LLM provider can be used in this repository by specifying the corresponding `.env` variables, including running local models with Ollama.

 ## Overview

-Deep Researcher leverages an LLM and web search (using either Tavily or Perplexity) to generate targeted search queries, gather data from the web, and summarize the findings.
+Deep Research leverages an LLM and web search (using either Tavily or Perplexity) to generate targeted search queries, gather data from the web, and summarize the findings.
 The tool is designed to simplify the research process with a clean, class-based structure.
 The main functionality is encapsulated in the `DeepResearcher` class.

-## Features
+## Steps

 - **Automated Query Generation:** Uses an LLM to generate a search query from a research topic.
 - **Web Research:** Retrieves relevant web search results using a configurable API (Tavily or Perplexity).